 A Stamford criminal lawyer knows that Connecticut law requires DCF to respond to a report of abuse or neglect within 12 to 72 hours, depending on how severe the accusations are against you and your family.
 Once a report gets called into DCF’s abuse and neglect hotline, it gets assigned to one of the agency’s investigative social workers.
 The Stamford Connecticut DCF worker then shows up at your front door, unannounced, or leaves a letter in your mailbox, hoping to catch you and your family unprepared and off-guard.

-What is a Stamford Connecticut DCF Investigation?
+What Is a Stamford Connecticut DCF Investigation?

-What to Do When a DCF Worker Shows Up at Your Home
+What To Do When a DCF Worker Shows Up at Your Home

 Whether the Stamford Connecticut DCF investigator is conducting a FAR or a Full Investigation, ask the investigator to come back after you have had a chance to consult with a top Connecticut DCF lawyer.
 Do not be disarmed by their lack of police uniform and polite exchange – DCF workers are law enforcement officers.
 While they cannot arrest you, they can share anything they learn with the police.
 Stamford Connecticut DCF workers even have the power to take you to court to modify your parental rights.
-So remember to always be polite and ask the investigator for a business card.
+Always be polite and ask the investigator for a business card.
 Be sure to let them know you will be in contact once you speak to a top Stamford Connecticut DCF attorney lawyer.
 They may respond with some sort of threat that if you do not let them in, then they have the power to go to court to try to remove your children from your home.
 True, but having the power to go to court, and actually going to court are two different scenarios.

 A Family Assessment Response (or “FAR”) is a 45-day risk assessment conducted by a Connecticut DCF investigator.
 While a FAR investigation is similar to a Full Investigation in many ways, it does not end with any findings of abuse or neglect.
 The best Stamford Connecticut DCF lawyers and attorneys know that this is the most desirable DCF investigative track because it is the easiest to manage.
 However, a FAR is not a one-way ticket out of DCF – a wrong move, or too much information shared with DCF, can quickly escalate your FAR into a Full Investigation.

 The best Stamford Connecticut DCF law firms understand that a “Full Investigation” requires DCF to either substantiate or unsubstantiate the allegations of abuse or neglect at the conclusion of its 45-day investigation.
 Essentially, DCF declares you guilty or not guilty of abuse or neglect.
 But unlike criminal court, you have no due process rights during your Stamford Connecticut DCF investigation.
 You don’t get to present witnesses to DCF.
-You don’t get to confront, question or cross-examine your accusers.
-And you don’t even get to see the evidence being gathered by the Stamford Connecticut DCF investigator.
+You don’t get to confront, question, or cross-examine your accusers.
+You don’t even get to see the evidence being gathered by the Stamford Connecticut DCF investigator.
 If this sounds unfair to you, that’s because it is.

 As the top Connecticut DCF lawyers and attorneys can explain, at the end of your Stamford Connecticut DCF Full Investigation, DCF closes your case and notifies you of their findings by certified mail.
 The written notice you receive in the mail will inform you of the following:

 Do I Need to Hire a Stamford DCF Investigation Lawyer?

 DCF certainly won’t tell you that you have a right to an attorney.
-You’re only formally advised of that right if you’re at risk of being arrested by a police officer.
+You are only formally advised of that right when you are at risk of being arrested by a police officer.
 But what if your kids are at risk of being taken away and put in foster care?
 It’s ironic—but despite tireless efforts by the best Connecticut DCF law firms, DCF refuses to advise investigation targets that they have the right to an attorney.
-And we all know why…it levels the playing field and makes DCF’s job more difficult.
+This is because legal advocacy would level the playing field and makes DCF’s job more difficult.

-Communicating with Stamford Connecticut DCF Investigators
+How to Communicate with Stamford Connecticut DCF Investigators

 While no top Stamford Connecticut DCF attorney will ever tell you to lie to an investigator, it is important you keep in mind that anything you say can and will be used against you by DCF, and may even be disclosed to the Stamford Police Department.
 That means if you start revealing all of the past problems in your family or marriage such as anxiety, depression, addiction issues, domestic violence, or anything else that raises red flags, then the DCF investigator may keep your case open for months for monitoring, possible court intervention, and unnecessary counseling and drug testing.

 Does DCF Have the Right to Talk to My Kids Without Me Present?

 Every member of your family—no matter what age—is entitled to have a lawyer present.
-And your lawyer can even record the interview, take notes, and stop the interview if your child gets upset.
+Your lawyer can even record the interview, take notes, and stop the interview if your child gets upset.
 DCF will then sometimes do an “end-around” and interview your child at their school.
 In these cases, you should explicitly instruct your child’s principal not to permit anyone to interview your kids without your Connecticut DCF attorney present.